Federal Student Loans

 Unsubsidized Loan: You will be charged interest on this loan from the time the loan is disbursed until it is paid in full.
 You may allow interest to accumulate until repayment, at which time it will be capitalized.
 We encourage you to make quarterly interest payments, if possible.
 Financial need is not required to receive this loan.

-The U.S. Department of Education will charge a 1.051% loan origination fee for processing your loan.
+The U.S. Department of Education charges a loan origination fee for processing your loan.

 Maximum Annual Loan Amounts